phaseLineStudios/gdscript_to_docs/README.md

 func move(delta: float) -> void:
     pass
 ```

-Renders to:
-- Summary bullet: `func move(delta: float) -> void — Use with care.`
-- Function page includes the doc text and a References link to `CharacterBody2D::move_and_slide`.

 ## Index & single-file bundle
 - `--make-index` writes an `INDEX.md` that lists class pages and, if split, function pages beneath each class.